Carlism: Points of convergence

 At the beginning of each war, no regular army unit was on the Carlist side, and only the third was the result of a planned uprising.
 The first war was noteworthy for being, on both sides, extremely brutal.
 The Liberal army mistreated the population, most of whom it suspected of being Carlist sympathizers, to the point of, sometimes, attempted extermination; Carlists, very often, treated Liberals no better than they had treated Napoleonic soldiers and agents, to such an extent that the international powers forced the warring parties to recognize some rules of war, namely the "Lord Eliot Convention".
 Brutality did not disappear completely, and giving no quarter to one's enemy was not uncommon.

-The areas over which Carlism could establish some sort of territorial authority during the first war (Navarre, Rioja, the rural Basque Country, inner Catalonia, and northern Valencia) would remain the main bulwarks of Carlism throughout its history, although there were active supporters of the movement everywhere else in Spain.
+The areas over which Carlism could establish some sort of territorial authority during the first war (Navarre, La Rioja, the rural Basque Country, inner Catalonia, and northern Valencia) would remain the main bulwarks of Carlism throughout its history, although there were active supporters of the movement everywhere else in Spain.
 Especially in Navarre, Asturias, and parts of the Basque Provinces Carlism remained a significant political force until the late 1960s.